-Johnny Depp and Marilyn Manson Have A Long History Of Opposing Witch Hunts
+Johnny Depp And Marilyn Manson Have A Long History Of Opposing Witch Hunts

 “I believe it was Henry Rollins, also a longtime supporter and friend of Damien’s, who said it, and it’s absolutely true: it could have been any of us.
 Because, what, you look different?
 [The authorities] put their eyeball on Damien and didn’t take it off, even though everything around them — they didn’t look at the insane amount of holes in the case.
 They just looked at the guy with the black T-shirt and the long black hair.
 It was a witch hunt.”

-Johnny Depp, Marilyn Manson, Henry Rollins and other celebrities were powerful advocates for the Memphis Three.
+Johnny Depp, Marilyn Manson, Henry Rollins, and other celebrities were powerful advocates for the Memphis Three.
 Marilyn Manson told Loud Wire how moved he was as he and Johnny helped Damien Echols acclimate to life in the twenty-first century after being incarcerated for 18 years.

 “That movie [Paradise Lost] makes me cry — it does.
 When I met him for the first time last night, it was like a brother.
 I felt like I’d known him forever.
 I’ve talked to him on the phone for the past year on-and-off but had never met him in person.
 It just felt like I had known him my whole life.
 He’s strong.
 He’s been through so much.
 It’s funny because we were having a very simple conversation that he was still amazed that he could send an email off an iPhone.”